 Note: the right side view (120K JPEG) shows that the body has the right-side air vent for the post-1959 fresh-air heater, so it's likely a DJ-3A Dispatcher body rather than a CJ-3A.

-Here's a '59 with a more utilitarian design.
+Here's another '59 with a one-of-a-kind top.
 Owner Michael Galyen wrote, "I have just bought a 1959 Willys.
 I am extremely confused as to what it actually is.
 I got it from the 2nd owner and it is supposed to have all original parts."

 Well, the parts were originally from somewhere, but I don't think most of them were on this Willys in 1959.